zjael/simple-proxy-agent/README.md

   agent: new ProxyAgent('http://0.0.0.0:8080', {
     // Options, with all defaults
-    tunnel: true, // If true, will tunnel all HTTPS using CONNECT method })
+    tunnel: true, // If true, will tunnel all HTTPS using CONNECT method
+    timeout: 5000, // Time in milli-seconds, to maximum wait for proxy connection to establish })
 })
 .then(res => res.text())